NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/General.md

 **Expressions:**

-Adds the active and reactive parameters listed for specific device types above to the respective active and reactive power balance expressions created by the selected [Network Formulations](@ref network_formulations)
+Adds the active and reactive parameters listed for specific device types above to the respective active and reactive power balance expressions created by the selected [Network Formulations](@ref network_formulations).

 **Constraints:**